Insulin Resistance, Diabetes + Obesity = Diobesity (Part 1 of 2)

 When glucose (sugar) builds up in the blood instead of going into cells, it can cause:

 - An increased risk for dementia and Alzheimer’s disease (diabetes of the brain, a.k.a.
 Type 3 diabetes).
-Hyperinsulinemia doubles your risk for Alzheimer’s compared to people without diabetes.
+Hyperinsulinemia doubles risk for Alzheimer’s compared to people without diabetes.
 Inflammation increases risk for diabetes and Alzheimer’s.
-In Americans over 65, 1 in 8 has Alzheimer’s and nearly half of those over 85 have it.

-- Damage to the eyes, kidneys, nerves and heart.
+- Damage to the eyes, kidneys, nerves, brain and heart.

 - Calorie restriction, skipping meals, diet pills

 - Processed foods, fast foods, crap in a box, can or drive up window, soda and fruit juices, microwaved foods and fake foods.
-Unbalanced meals high in processed carbohydrates, wheat and grains, sugar, HFCS, excess omega-6 fats, vegetable oils, and a low intake of fibrous veggies and greens, healthy fats and clean protein.
+Unbalanced meals high in processed carbohydrates, sugar, wheat and grains, HFCS, excess omega-6 fats, vegetable oils, and a low intake of fibrous veggies, greens, healthy fats and clean protein.

 Fast food.
-Consuming fast food 2 or more times a week results, on average, an extra weight gain of 10 pounds and doubles the risk of prediabetes over a 15-year period.
+Consuming fast food 2 or more times a week results on average an extra weight gain of 10 pounds and doubles the risk of prediabetes.

 - Elevated lypogenic (fat storing) enzymes and decreased lypolytic (fat burning) enzymes